Email: info@pacificwild.org

 Executive Director

-Karen has been involved in wildlife protection in British Columbia for over two decades.
+Karen McAllister has been involved in habitat and wildlife protection in British Columbia for over three decades.
 Initially, she worked on frontline campaigns to protect Vancouver Island’s endangered rainforest, moving north in the 1990s to begin efforts to protect the central and north coast of B.C.
-She coauthored The Great Bear Rainforest with her husband Ian, and is a conservation director of Pacific Wild.
-Karen and Ian live with their two children on Denny Island.
+Karen has a Bachelor degree in Biology and Environmental Studies from the University of Victoria and she is the co-author of The Great Bear Rainforest, a book that helped define the early campaign to protect the region.
+She is a co-founder and the Executive Director of Pacific Wild.
+Karen currently splits her time between the Cowichan Valley on Vancouver Island and Denny Island, in the Great Bear Rainforest, and is happiest when sailing to remote west coast beaches or getting her boots muddy in salmon rivers.

 Natasha Wehn